 Because they can’t pick up and move, plants must react rapidly to changes in their environment.
-To do this requires a complex network of signaling pathways, and Dr. Chua is working at the molecular level to understand how some of these pathways work.
+To do this requires a complex network of signaling pathways that can involve epigenetic factors, such as noncoding RNA molecules.
+Dr. Chua studies how some of these pathways work.
 His laboratory is currently investigating how plants respond to stress, including changes in water and nutrient availability.

 In addition to this, members of the Chua lab are investigating the role of long noncoding RNAs in plant stress response.
 Recently, Dr. Chua’s lab has found that the Arabidopsis genome encodes around 8,000 long intergenic noncoding RNAs (lincRNAs) and 36,000 natural antisense transcripts (NATs) whose functions await identification.
 Current effort is directed toward the characterization of genes involved in the biogenesis and regulation of lincRNAs and NATs and the elucidation of the functions of these noncoding RNAs.

 Prior work in Dr. Chua’s lab established several of the basic tools necessary to conduct molecular research in plants.
 One of those tools is a highly controllable and chemically inducible plant gene expression system that allows researchers to turn transgenes on and off as desired.
 Using this system, Dr. Chua found key proteins involved in the plant’s response to the light/dark transition.
 Dr. Chua’s research has also identified proteins that play a role in a plant’s reaction to drought.
 The lab has constructed different transgenic mutants that are more tolerant of drought conditions and can resume growth when water is no longer a limiting factor.